How to Do the Dip at Your Wedding

 Photographed by Cameron Zegers Photography, Seattle wedding photographer

-#7 Practice your steps at least 5 times before your big day, and you’ll be all set to make the magic happen!
+#7 Practice your steps at least 5 times before your big day, and you’ll be all set to do the dip you'll feel the magic happen!

 bride-and-groom-exiting-reception-under-sparklers-new-orleans-austin-houston-wedding-photographer-photo-by-dark-roux (2).jpg